International sanctions against Iran: "Resistance economy"

 In the face of increased economic pressure from the United States and Europe and a marked decrease of oil exports, Iran has sought to manage the impact of international sanctions and limit capital outflows by seeking to build a "resistance economy," replacing imports with domestic goods and banning luxury imports such as computers and mobile phones.
 This is predicted to lead to an increase in smuggling, as "people will find a way to smuggle in what the Iranian consumer wants."
 In 2012, Iran attempted to sell more crude to Chinese and Indian refiners, but China—the single-largest buyer of Iranian crude—has been curtailing its oil imports from Iran down to half their former level.

 On 20 October 2018 Association of German Banks stated that exports from Germany to Iran dropped 4% to 1.8 billion Euros since January.

 Iran has intensified industrial cooperation with the Russian Federation to support its petrochemical industry, despite sanctions.
 Iran increased the import of Russian natural gas through Azerbaijan, and is expanding the pipeline to Pakistan and Oman.
 In July 2022, Iran and Gazprom signed a memorandum of understanding worth US$40bn, supporting the development of the Kish Gas Field, and the North Pars Gas Field.

 In September 2022, after re-negotiations of the JCPOA were stalling, Iran increased its oil exports to China with favorable prices, circumventing economic sanctions.
-Later that month, the U.S. imposed secondary sanctions on two Chinese entities, and an Indian petrochemical company that illicitly traded with Iranian oil.
+Later that month, the U.S. imposed secondary sanctions on two Chinese entities, and an Indian petrochemical company that traded with Iranian oil.

+The comprehensive economic sanctions in place against Iran had a major effect on the consolidation of certain industries.
+Because longterm sanctions are difficult to remove, they no longer motivate the Iranian leadership to change direction.
+Furthermore, the sanctions have led to a consolidation of power, as smaller independent companies find it more difficult to evade sanctions.
+Due to the expansion of government-owned companies in Iran, more money has flowed to government and military coffers.